MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/deployment-stacks.md

 ## Export templates from deployment stacks

-You can export the resources from a deployment stack to a Bicep template file.
+You can export the resources from a deployment stack to a JSON output.
+You can pipe the output to a file.

 To export a deployment stack at the resource group scope: